About Embodied Movement & Massage with Daniel

 About Daniel

-Daniel is inspired by the transformational and healing affect of movement and bodywork on the human experience.
-For over 6 years he has worked with people in one-on-one training sessions and group fitness classes.
-He is a graduate of the massage therapy program at Pacific College of Health and Science.
+Daniel is inspired by the transformational and healing benefits of movement and bodywork.
+For over 7 years he has worked with people in one-on-one training sessions and group fitness classes.

 Daniel works with a wide range of fitness and mobility levels, from professional dancers and athletes to those that are sedentary and in recovery.
 His work facilitates increased relaxation, strength, movement, flexibility, and proprioceptive awareness and reduced pain, tension, and restriction.
-Daniel has taught his Fascia Love™ classes for Gibney Dance, Maha Rose, Fluid Fitness, Grand Street Healing Project, Kinespirit, and The Curative.
+He has taught his Fascia Love™ classes for Gibney Dance, Maha Rose, Fluid Fitness, Grand Street Healing Project, Kinespirit, and The Curative.

 Daniel performed with American Ballet Theatre for 15 years.
 Over his 20+ year career as a professional dancer, choreographer, and dance teacher, he experienced the challenges and demands of being a professional athlete.
 To help in recovery from injury, cross-training, and body maintenance, he learned a variety of movement approaches and somatic practices and received varied forms of bodywork, all of which inform his work today.